fadden/CiderPress2/DiskArc/Disk/DART-notes.md

 not an official product, and no specifications for the file format were published.

 DART files have no official filename extension, though ".image" was sometimes added.
-The ".dart" filename extension maps to com.apple.disk-image-dart on modern macOS, but some information is lost if the HFS file attributes aren't preserved.
+The ".dart" filename extension maps to com.apple.disk-image-dart on modern macOS.
 The files were meant to be identified by the creator 'DART', and the file type was used to clarify the disk's nature:

 type | meaning
 ---- | -------